jamesbvaughan/jamesbvaughan.com/content/posts/timothy-gu.md

 The best thing I can say is that open source developers and maintainers are just people.
-Some have more experience and some have less experience (like me when I was starting out with ffmpeg), and honestly everyone is willing to help.
+Some have more experience and some have less experience (like me when I was starting out with FFmpeg), and honestly everyone is willing to help.

-"The javascript community tends to have a lot of new people and people are always happy to help them out.
+"The JavaScript community tends to have a lot of new people and people are always happy to help them out.

 "For people that are interested but don't really know where to start,